schlegel11/JFXAnimation/README.md

 ## Documentation

-##### Version 1.0 (Latest)
+##### Version 1.0.0 (Latest)

 For details see: [JavaDoc](https://schlegel11.github.io/JFXAnimation/releases/1.0.0/api/docs/)

 ## Details

-#### JFXAnimation (also included in JFoenix)
+#### JFXAnimation

-The JFXAnimation project provides the JFXAnimationTemplate classes which acts as a builder for JavaFX animations.
+The JFXAnimation project provides the JFXAnimationTemplate classes, which acts as a builder for JavaFX animations.
-The building structure of a JFXAnimationTemplate is based on CSS keyframe animations which have some advantages:
+The building structure of a JFXAnimationTemplate is based on CSS keyframe animations, which have some advantages:

 ##### Features

-- Define the animation in a relative way based on different percentage values related to a total animation duration
+- Define the animation in a relative way, based on different percentage values, related to a total animation duration

 - Multiple target observers per action